 Bridgetown CRC board have submitted an overview as to how this organization could foresee the delivery of visitor information services within their auspice.
 BGBTA have not yet responded to an invitation to meet.
 A follow up letter will be issued inviting them to progress their interest via submission of an overview as to how it sees the delivery of visitor information services within their auspice.
 Depending on the response to this request, the business case development aspect of the review can begin with either or both overviews as the starting point (via appointed consultant to work with either or both groups).
 April 2020 A follow up letter was issued to BGBTA.
 EMCS advised verbally on 22 April BBTA are considering the preparation of a framework of how/what services they see aligning with their operations.
 Anticipate this will be received in May.
-May 2020 Update provided to the May Concept Forum where it was noted that the business case will be based on 2 options, one being the Bridgetown CRC managing the visitor centre and jigsaw gallery and the other option being the Bridgetown CRC managing the visitor centre and the BGBTA managing the jigsaw gallery.
-C.04/1019 Pink & Grey Galah Control That Council request the Blackwood Biosecurity Group (BBG) investigate the possibility of reducing the numbers of the Pink & Grey Galahs in Bridgetown.
-T Clynch November 2019 Request sent to Blackwood Biosecurity Inc. December 2019 Update Correspondence sent to Blackwood Biosecurity.
-February 2020 A response has been received from Blackwood Biosecurity advising they are unable to take on this project.
+May 2020 C.04/1019 Pink & Grey Galah Control That Council request the Blackwood Biosecurity Group (BBG) investigate the possibility of reducing the numbers of the Pink & Grey Galahs in Bridgetown.
+T Clynch June 2020 Council resolved last month to not take any further action progressing this matter. √ Blackwood Biosecurity advising they are unable to take on this project.
 A report will be presented to March Concept Forum.
 March 2020 An item is included in the March Concept Forum agenda on this subject.
-June 2020 Council resolved last month to not take any further action progressing this matter.
-V

-C.07/1119 That Council: T Clynch April 2020 This matter was discussed at March Concept Forum and a report will be presented back to the May Council meeting.
+0.07//440 That Owned TOlond April 2020 This matter was discussed at March Concept Forum and a report will be presented back to the May Council meeting.
 May 2020 Item included in May council agenda.
-March 2020 June 2020 Proposal to Remove Two Parking Bays in Steere Street Defer any consideration for removal of car parking bays in Steere Street pending investigations into possible redesign of the Civic Centre car park and conversion of Stewart Street into a one way thoroughfare.
+March 2020 L C.07/1119 Proposal to Remove Two Parking Bays in Steere Street That Council: Defer any consideration for removal of car parking bays in Steere Street pending investigations into possible redesign of the Civic Centre car park and conversion of Stewart Street into a one way thoroughfare.
 Request the CEO to investigate and report back on the possibility and practicalities of changing Stewart Street to a one way street, including an assessment of whether the Hampton Street end of the street can be retained as two way access.
 Request the CEO to investigate and report back on redesigning the Civic Centre car park including the possibility of making each entrance to the car park one-way only.
-T Glyndi No progress since last update April 2020 Work has commenced on preparing plans for possible redesign of car park as well as investigations into Stewart Street design and traffic flow.
+T Clynch No progress since last update April 2020 Work has commenced on preparing plans for possible redesign of car park as well as investigations into Stewart Street design and traffic flow.
 May 2020 Plans completed and will be presented to June Concept Forum.
-Awaiting feedback from MRWA before tabling plans at Concept Forum.
+June 2020 Awaiting feedback from MRWA before tabling plans at Concept Forum.
 C.07/0220 Proposed Reserve Rationalisation That Council gives in-principle support to the proposed change in purpose from Public Recreation to Public Purpose and rationalisation of Reserve 48886, Lot 1 Balmoral Drive, Bridgetown, facilitated through partial road widening and closure of Balmoral Drive, as shown on Attachment 8, and directs the Chief Executive Officer to undertake necessary public consultation with a subsequent report presented to Council for further consideration.
 S Donaldson March 2020 Advertising commenced on 25 March 2020 with the comment period to conclude on 30 April 2020.
 April 2020 Public comment period to conclude on 30 April 2020.
 Report to be presented to Council at May 2020 meeting.
 May 2020 Report presented to Council in May 2020 for further consideration.
 June 2020 Written request forwarded to DLPH for Minister's approval.
-See C.14/0520.
-V
+See C.14/0520. √